nickmisasi/wt/README.md

 Some repositories require additional setup after creating a worktree.
 The tool automatically handles this:

 **Mattermost Repository (`mattermost/mattermost`):**
+- Automatically detects when you're in the mattermost or enterprise repository
+- Creates dual-repo worktrees with both mattermost and enterprise
-- After creating a worktree, automatically runs `make setup-go-work` from the `server/` directory
+- After creating a worktree, automatically runs `make setup-go-work` from the `mattermost/server/` directory
-- This ensures Go workspace files are properly configured for the new worktree
+- Configures unique ports for each worktree (starts at 8066, auto-increments)
 - The command runs automatically when switching to a newly created worktree

 ### Directory Switching